About R libraries

 R has built-in capability to contact CRAN, download packages from there, and install them quite simply.
 You install R packages (or libraries or modules) only once from a login node and they are available to load thereafter.

-R libraries at CRAN will have a reference manual available.
+R libraries are obtained from the Comprehensive R Archive Network (CRAN), and at CRAN will have a reference manual available.
 If you go to the CRAN web site,

 http://cran.r-project.org/, then follow the link on the left under Software to Packages, there is a